Asset Library

 - Filter by type — dropdown of the asset-type categories above.

-- Filter by source — Uploaded (you added it manually) · Generated (AI made it during a production) · Rendered (final video files) · Synced (mirrored from another source).
+- Filter by source — Uploaded (you added it to a production) · Generated (AI made it during a production) · Rendered (final video files).

-- Group by — Asset Type · Source · Size Range · No Grouping.
+- Group by — Production (the default) · Asset Type · Source · Size Range · No Grouping.
+Grouping by production keeps each video's final render, generated scene assets, music, voiceover and thumbnails together under one heading.

 Uploading